thedayhascome/Fluid-Baseline-Grid/README.md

 The primary font is Georgia, but the font stack can be easily changed.
 Paragraphs are set at a 16px base with 150% (24px) line height to improve readability and improve the appearance of text.
 We encourage you to change the base font size and line height to suit your needs.

 ## Responsive Design
-The FBG is designed for mobile first.
+The FBG is designed and developed for mobile first.
 CSS styles are scaled up from the minimum instead of scaled down from the maximum through the use of media queries.
 IE6/7/8 do not support media queries, so Respond.js is used to polyfill.

 ###Common Break Points
 * 320 px | Mobile portrait